The entrepreneur’s dilemma is usually quite simple:

 The key to a smooth production run is staying on top of the process.
-Though most people manage a production run through email, you may want to consider tools that enable you to actually map out the process.
+So, even though most people manage a production run through email, you may want to consider tools that enable you to actually map out the process.

-(Watch: Do I need an importing license or LLC to get started?)
+Handpicked Content for You: Do I need an importing license or LLC to start selling on Amazon

 What’s the bottom line?